microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ## SYNOPSIS

-Microsoft Entra PowerShell supports two types of authentication: delegated and app-only access.
-There are a number of cmdlets that can be used to manage the different parameters required during authentication, for example, environment, application ID, and certificate.
+Microsoft Entra PowerShell supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).

 ## SYNTAX